 You’ve put in lots of time developing a bullet-proof content marketing strategy and spent a sizable budget on paid advertising — all to direct people to your new landing page.

 But uh-oh.
 It’s not converting.
-Like in a shady night-club, people are bouncing left, right and centre.
+Like in a shady nightclub, people are bouncing left, right, and center.

 It’s not that the product is bad.
 Or that your company isn’t addressing a relevant problem.